jianxun-p/jianxun-p.github.io/src/personalized-notes/fourier-transform/fourier-transform.md

 ## Brief
 ---
-This is a personal notes on the fourier series, the fourier transform and the laplace transform.
-The notes are written in LaTeX with the intension to learn to use LaTeX.
+This is a personal note on the Fourier series, the Fourier transform and the Laplace transform.
+The notes are written in LaTeX with the intention to learn to use LaTeX.
 The document's formation began on August 19, 2022.

 ## Compiled Notes